 Your interior design is what makes your book readable.
 It helps orient a reader to where they are in your book and should never distract from the story.
 Interior design is subtle, but necessary, including things such as the table of contents, chapter openers, page breaks, running heads, and page numbers.
 Be sure not to miss these standard elements, because nothing says unprofessional book quite like missing the basics of all interior book design.

 Once the design of your book's cover and interior are complete, you can format your book for both print and digital.
 Many authors will create a print version because there's a great deal of nostalgia and sense of accomplishment when you get to hold your finished book in your hands, but that doesn't mean you shouldn't also create an ebook.
 There are many reasons to create both versions.
 By printing only the copies you sell with print on demand and making your book available for purchase online, you extend your selling power for maximum results without wasting any time or energy.

 If you're publishing your book with the intent of selling it, you will need to purchase and assign it an ISBN.
 The ISBN identifies your book as its own unique product and allows you to list yourself as the publisher and control the metadata associated with it.
-It's important to be wary of "free" ISBNs because assigning one that is provided for you limits your capabilities.
 You should understand the importance of owning your own ISBN before accepting a free one, because free ISBNs limit your capabilities.
 If you intend to publish your book in multiple formats (meaning perhaps a hardcover version, a paperback version, and an ebook version of the same title), you will need individual ISBNs for each version, in which case, buying a block of ten ISBNs is a much better value.